60-de-QI/VulQIan/README.md

 10. :heavy_check_mark: 2D Transformations
 11. :heavy_check_mark: Euler Angles and Homogeneous Coordinate systems
 12. :heavy_check_mark: Perspective Projection & Projection Matrix & Camera View
-12. :construction_worker: Main Loop Pattern & User Input
+12. :heavy_check_mark: Simple Main Loop Pattern & User Input
-13. :construction: Index and Stagin buffers
+13. :construction_worker: Index and Stagin buffers
+14. :construction: Loading 3D Models

+For even later:
+- :construction: Replace World Objects with an ECS
+- :construction: Add Mouse Controls

 Please note that this roadmap is a general guideline and can be adjusted based of my preferences and project requirements.
 Each feature builds upon the previous ones, allowing me to incrementally expand the engine's capabilities while deepening my understanding of the underlying concepts and technologies.